csst-sociotech/csst2022/docs/index.md

 **Arrive** by ~5pm Monday June 6 (giving enough time to check in and attend 6pm reception event).
 Accomodation checkin is ~2pm.

-**Depart** either after 5pm Thursday June 9 or anytime Friday June 10.
+**Depart** either Thursday June 9 or Friday June 10.
+If Thursday (and missing optional social event) earliest flight at 6pm Thursday, please.
 A survey will be sent via email to ask if accomodation is required for the Thursday night (i.e., if you are departing on Thursday evening or Friday).

 ## Airport transfers